jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 The components can roughly be divided in three classes.
 One that deals with general inputs (e.g., checkboxes), one that deals with assigning variables and one that groups components together.
 Each will be covered in the following section.
 Some remarks about these components:
 - They are all QML items, so they automatically get generic QML properties like `enabled` or `visible`.
-- The properties of the components can be set directly with a value.
-You can use also a JavaScript expression so that the value will depend on other components (see the section on [Connecting Multiple Components](#connecting-multiple-components)).
 - In several examples you may encounter `qsTr()`, it is important that this function wraps all text that will be shown in the interface.
 It will provide the possibility to translate JASP in the future.
 - The components described below may generally be nested to an arbitrary level (e.g., a checkbox in a group in a checkbox).